What is 403 Forbidden Error & 403 Status Code? [Important| Updated – 2022]

 The 403 Forbidden error is an HTTP status code that means that accessing the page or resource you were trying to reach is absolutely forbidden for some reason.
-Error 403 is only displayed when you don’t have the permission to access a particular file or resource .
+Error 403 is only displayed when you don’t have permission to access a particular file or resource.
 It simply means access is denied for that particular resource.
 Whereas, the 403 Status Code is the HTTP forbidden response that indicates that the server received the request but refused to authorize it.

 In this tutorial, you are going to learn about the reasons that might be liable for a 403 forbidden error in detail and possible solutions that will help you get rid of it.

 Causes of 403 Forbidden Error[Updated May 2022]

 Getting a 403 Forbidden error message in the middle of development might seem disturbing.
 But before we can fix it, we need to know about the actual reason causing it.
-403 Forbidden errors are almost always caused by issues where you’re trying to access something that you don’t have access to.
+403 Forbidden Status Codes are almost always caused by issues where you’re trying to access something that you don’t have access to.
 This error is basically due to incorrect file or folder permissions or incorrect settings in the .htaccess file

 How to Fix 403 Forbidden error?
 [Updated May 2019]

 In short, follow these steps in order to fix the 403 forbidden error